RFNajera/literature-clock-inkyWHAT/README.md

 `sudo apt-get install python-qt4`

+or

+`sudo apt-get install python3-pyqt4` if you are running python 3.

 download or clone the this repo and run `python pi_clock.py` for the downloads directory

 ## Usage

 The app runs full screen and is designed for an 800x480 display.
 To quit, press/click anywhere to bring up the quit button.

+There's also a `.desktop` file.
+If you edit paths in the file for your system, copy it into `~./Desktop` if you want to start the app from the desktop.